jfasch/jfasch-home/trainings/material/soup/kernel/fedora-kernel-build/screenplay.rst

-The "Exploded Git Tree" is Fedorish for "a kernel tree that is less integrated with the Fedora workflow, and thus more suitable for developers that refuse to integrate with any workflow.
+The "Exploded Git Tree" is Fedorish for "a kernel tree that is less integrated with the Fedora workflow, and thus more suitable for developers who refuse to integrate with any workflow".
 This is me.

 See :ref:`below <fedora_rpm_build>` if you like workflows and RPMs.